lespicker/jekyll-bootstrap/_posts/2014-02-21-banyan-tree-pano.md

 <!--more-->

 At the outset I have to apologize.
 I shot the video after hiking and photographing for several hours on a hot, humid day.
 It is also my first live, in-the-field video, so it is quite rough.
-Final apology: I wanted to include more of the actual how-to as I actually shot the pano, and I promise I will eventually do that for a pano session, but for this quick video I filled in some details with title pages within the video clip.
+Final apology: I wanted to include more of the actual how-to as I actually shot the pano, and I promise I will eventually do that for a pano session (that multi-row pano instructional video is [now posted here](http://www.lesterpickerphoto.com/2014/02/25/multi-row-pano/)), but for this quick video I filled in some details with title pages within the video clip.

 The lead photo here is the image I ended up with.
 However, I did this after an exhausting day of hiking and photographing and so I intend to polish the image when I get back home.
 I'd love to hear your thoughts on the image and any suggestions you might have for final rendering.